Bitcoin cryptocurrency can be purchased as an investment in your retirement account using a self-directed IRA LLC.

 There are three ways to invest in Bitcoin and other cryptocurrencies:

 Tax-free or tax-deferred growth in self-directed retirement plans can be acquired using Bitcoin and other virtual currencies.
-For income tax reporting purposes, they are deemed personal property by the IRS as stated in Internal Revenue Bulletin 2014-16, Notice 2014-21.
+For income tax reporting purposes, they are deemed personal property by the IRS as stated in IRS-bulletin-2014-16-notice-2014-21.
 In the case of investing with your IRA, your IRA would own the asset (not you personally).

 Individuals invest in these assets with retirement plans just as they invest in forex and futures trading, gold, private equity, or real estate.
 Returns on these investments enjoy a tax-sheltered status that helps build diversity and wealth in portfolios.